Counselling in 2758

 Our passion at Liberty Road Counselling is to walk with you as you move toward the rich and fulfilling life you desire; a life of liberty, purpose and meaning.
 To us, this means to be at liberty to live a life free from the domination of the troubling thoughts and emotions common to human experience.
-Perhaps one of the more healing experiences we can have when we are troubled or hurting, is to be with someone who is able to sit with you in your place of pain, someone who offers empathy, acceptance and a listening ear.
+Perhaps one of the more healing experiences we can have when we are troubled or hurting, is to be with someone who is able to sit with you in your place of pain, someone who offers compassion, acceptance and a listening ear.
 It is our aim to build this relationship with all that come to us

 Our passion at Liberty Road Counselling is to walk with you as you move toward the rich and fulfilling life you desire; a life of liberty, purpose and meaning.
 To us, this means to be at liberty to live a life free from the domination of the troubling thoughts and emotions common to human experience.
-Perhaps one of the more healing experiences we can have when we are troubled or hurting, is to be with someone who is able to sit with you in your place of pain, someone who offers empathy, acceptance and a listening ear.
+Perhaps one of the more healing experiences we can have when we are troubled or hurting, is to be with someone who is able to sit with you in your place of pain, someone who offers compassion, acceptance and a listening ear.
 It is our aim to build this relationship with all that come to us

 Louise is a Medicare registered practitioner with an empathetic and holistic approach to treatment.
 This approach includes assisting people to clarify what matters most through reflection and open self expression She has a keen interest in working with people suffering from depression, anxiety, loss/grief, adjustment issues and childhood trauma.
 She also has experience working with couples and conflict resolution.
 Louise currently has an office in Windsor, NSW where she facilitates groups in perinatal mental health and trauma processing.
 She uses an eclectic approach to treatment using client focused therapeutic interventions.